 Raspberry Pi Motion Sensor using a PIR Sensor, pir sensor rpi4, rpi4 pir sensor, rpi4 motion detection, raspberry pi 4 motion detection

 A piezo buzzer is an easy-to-use speaker that makes noise whenever an electric current passes through it.
-The buzzer will sound an audible alert when the motion detection circuit is activated.
-If you still need a breadboard, I recommend getting one for this project.
-A breadboard simplifies circuit prototyping and construction.
-Connect them directly to the Pi 4 without using a breadboard as I am.
+The buzzer will sound an audible alert when the motion is detected.

 Raspberry Pi Motion Sensor using a PIR Sensor, pir sensor rpi4, rpi4 pir sensor, rpi4 motion detection, raspberry pi 4 motion detection